Login/Sign Up

 Unsafe

-You are recommended not to consume alcohol along with Aspirin 50mg Tablet DR, as together it may potentiate side effects like stomach ulcer and gastric bleeding.
+You are recommended not to consume alcohol along with Aspirin 50mg Tablet DR, as it may potentiate side effects like stomach ulcer and gastric bleeding.

 Pregnancy